Stryper: Reunions & recent works (1999–present)

 The former members of Stryper first reunited in 1999, when Michael Sweet and SinDizzy were invited to play at a summer rock festival in Cabo Rojo, Puerto Rico.
 As an encore, Sweet joined Oz Fox and Tim Gaines on stage and played several Stryper songs.
-Later, in 2000, the first "Stryper Expo" was held in New Jersey, and for the first time in 8 years the complete line-up of Stryper took the stage.
-That same year, a concert was held in Costa Rica at which the four members played together.
+Later, in 2000, the first "Stryper Expo" was held in New Jersey, and for the first time in 8 years, the complete line-up of Stryper took the stage.
+That same year, a concert at which the four members played together was held in Costa Rica.
 A second "Stryper Expo" took place in Los Angeles in 2001.

-Hollywood Records asked the former members of Stryper to record tracks for a new greatest hits compilation in 2003 7: The Best of Stryper.
+Hollywood Records asked the former members of Stryper to record tracks for a new greatest hits compilation in 2003, 7: The Best of Stryper.
 The compilation was released with two new songs, "Something" and "For You", marking Stryper's first new music since the early 1990s.
 A tour followed in support.
 The band played 36 shows in the United States and finished the tour in San Juan, Puerto Rico.
 A live album, titled 7 Weeks: Live in America, 2003, was released the following year, and the concert in Puerto Rico was filmed for a live DVD produced and directed by Jack Edward Sawyers.
 However, that show in Puerto Rico proved to be the last for the original line-up of Stryper until their 2010 reunion.
 Gaines and the band parted ways in 2004 before they were slated to play Disney's Night of Joy in Orlando.
 Michael's bassist on his previous solo tours, Tracy Ferrie, replaced him.

 Stryper's next album, Reborn, was released on August 16, 2005, and was the band's first full-length CD of original material in 15 years.
 It was produced by Michael Sweet.
 The new album received a positive response from fans and critics, some of whom labeled Reborn as one of the best albums of that year.
-With a more modern sound incorporating aspects of alternative rock and grunge, along with fewer guitar solos, the new record updates their style while keeping the Stryper identity.
+With a more modern sound incorporating aspects of alternative rock and grunge, along with fewer guitar solos, the new record updated their style while keeping the Stryper identity.
 The record was written by Michael Sweet.